 Industrial producer price index overview

 There are two sub-indices for the industrial producer price index, one for the domestic and one for the non-domestic market (Figure 1).
-When combined, the sub-indices give the change in the PPI for a given product.
-For producer prices on the non-domestic market, the price are calculated at national frontiers, FOB (free on board); this means that the seller pays for transportation of the goods to the port of shipment, plus loading costs, and the buyer pays freight, insurance, unloading costs and transportation from the port of destination to his factory.
+When combined, the sub-indices give the change in the PPI for a given industry.
+For producer prices on the non-domestic market, the prices are calculated at national frontiers, FOB (free on board); this means that the seller pays for transportation of the goods to the port of shipment, plus loading costs, and the buyer pays freight, insurance, unloading costs and transportation from the port of destination to his factory.
 All characteristics that determine the price of the products have to be taken into account.
 This includes quantity of units sold, transport provided, rebates, service conditions, guarantee conditions and destination.

 The index for the non-domestic market is further divided into an index for the euro area and one for the non-euro area (Figure 2).
 These sub-indices are only provided for countries in the euro area.